YARAHQ/yarahq.github.io/README.md

 You can find the YARA Forge program code [here](https://github.com/YARAHQ/yara-forge).

+## Next Steps

+- Automatic transformations: I'd like to automatically transform rules to improve them, e.g. rewrite a `$mz = { 4d 5a }` as `uint16(0) == 0x5a4d`
+- Automated goodware tests: currently I still test the rules manually and add negative scores in the `custom-score-reductions.yml` file for rules that have shown to produce false positives on our internal goodware set.
+In order to test them live in the github workflows, the script would need access to an [Mquery](https://github.com/CERT-Polska/mquery) or [Klara](https://github.com/KasperskyLab/klara) instance from within the workflows to evaluate the number of false positives matches while it's running.
+I still don't know how to approach that challenge.
+Please contact me if you have an idea how to do this.

 ## Credits

 This work wouldn't have been possible without the valuable contribution of many great people from the community.
-I would like to extend my special thanks to: Elastic, ReversingLabs, Avast ...
+I would like to extend my special thanks to: ESET TI, Googgle CTI, Elastic, ReversingLabs, Avast, Volexity, Malpedia ...

 For a full list of all integrated YARA rule repositories, review the config file [here](https://github.com/YARAHQ/yara-forge/blob/master/yara-forge-config.yml).